 What can I enter?

-Entrants may submit a body of work (up to three pieces of work) published or broadcast in Australia or New Zealand from April 27, 2019 through to April 26, 2020.
-Work may include a submission from one medium only or any combination of print, photo, on-line, blog, social media, video and/or radio.
+Entrants may submit a body of work (up to three pieces of work) published or broadcast in Australia from April 27, 2023, through to April 26, 2024.
+Work may include a submission from one medium only or any combination of print, photo, online, blog, social media, video and/or radio.